-Upperparts speckled with black, gold and white, and underparts are entirely black.
+American golden-plover upperparts are speckled with black, gold, and white; the underparts are entirely black.
 A white stripe extends from the forehead and eyebrows along the edge of the black throat and breast.
 The bill is much smaller than that of the black-bellied plover.
-Viewed in flight, the nonbreeding plumage is mostly brownish, the wings lack a prominent white stripe and the underwing linings are pale with no black near the body at the base of the wings.
-Voice is a sharp, quick, 2- or 3-syllable whistle.
+Viewed in flight, the nonbreeding plumage is mostly brownish, the wings lack a prominent white stripe, and the underwing linings are pale with no black near the body at the base of the wings.
+The voice is a sharp, quick, 2- or 3-syllable whistle.

 Length: 10 inches (tip of bill to tip of tail).

 Habitat and Conservation

 Plovers usually forage on drier parts of mudflats, plowed fields, shallow-flooded fields, or grassy areas.
 From a distance, the foraging behavior — running, stopping abruptly, then picking up food — is very different from that of the sandpipers and other shorebirds.
 In the 1800s, this species was overhunted, and the populations have never completely recovered.

 Forages on plowed fields, flooded row-crop stubble, grazed pastures, and muddy shorelines for worms and other invertebrates.

 Common early migrant.
 Flies through Missouri only in spring.

 This bird is an early migrant, initially arriving here in March as it flies through Missouri on its way north for breeding.
 It appears in our state just after killdeer and American woodcocks.

 A ground-nester, it breeds in the Arctic tundra in northern Canada and Alaska.

 In fall, it migrates thousands of miles south to overwinter in South America (where it’s summer).
 The adults depart southward a few weeks before the young.
 Amazingly, the young find their own way south.